NewHomeSS14/NewHome/README.md

 If you make any contributions, note that any changes made to files belonging to our upstream should be properly marked with comments (see the "Changes to upstream files" section in [CONTRIBUTING.md](https://github.com/NewHomeSS14/NewHome/blob/master/CONTRIBUTING.md).

+If you plan on contributing to this fork PLEASE license your work under MIT or CC-BY-SA 3.0/4.0.

 ## Building

 1. Clone this repo: